-- Standalone (.NET required): Contains the pre-agent, all the ZENworks Agent module files.
-The ZENworks Agent is installed to the device, but no registration or management occurs until the device connects to the network.
-The standalone (.NET require) package requires that Microsoft .NET 4.5 is installed on the device prior to the deployment of the agent to the device. - Standalone: Contains the pre-agent, all the ZENworks Agent module files, and the Microsoft .NET 4.5 installables.
+- Network: Contains the web-installer.exe and configuration file, which downloads the ZENworks Agent files from a ZENworks Server and installs the agent on the device. - Standalone: Contains the pre-agent, all the ZENworks Agent module files, and the Microsoft .NET 4.8 installables.
 The ZENworks Agent is installed to the device, but no registration or management occurs until the device connects to the network.